Brenda309/Book-shelf/README.md

 ## 📚 Awesome Books

 > This is a basic website which users can use as a book-Shelf.
-Awesome Books website allow user to add and remove the collection.
+Awesome Books website allow user to add and remove books the collections.